List of compositions by Pyotr Ilyich Tchaikovsky

-Pyotr Ilyich Tchaikovsky wrote several works well-known to the general classical public: Romeo and Juliet, the 1812 Overture, and the ballets The Nutcracker, Swan Lake and The Sleeping Beauty.
+Pyotr Ilyich Tchaikovsky wrote many works well-known to the general classical public, including Romeo and Juliet, the 1812 Overture, and the ballets Swan Lake, The Sleeping Beauty and The Nutcracker.
 These, along with two of his four concertos, three of his symphonies and two of his ten operas, are among his most familiar works.
 Almost as popular are the Manfred Symphony, Francesca da Rimini, the Capriccio Italien, and the Serenade for Strings.

 Works by opus number

 Works with opus numbers are listed in this section, together with their dates of composition.
 For a complete list of Tchaikovsky's works, including those without opus numbers, see here.
 For more detail on dates of composition, see here.